 In understanding the evolution of emotional intelligence, it’s important to note that Daniel Goleman was not the first to articulate the concept.

 The roots of EI go back to Charles Darwin who believed that emotional expression was essential for survival.
 In the 1940’s psychologist David Wechsler created the (WAIS) Weschler Adult Intelligence Scale followed by Howard Gardner’s Frames of Mind.
-Their work revolutionized our understanding of the theory of multiple intelligences which included both interpersonal intelligence (the capacity to understand the intentions, motivations and desires of others) and intrapersonal intelligence (the capacity to understand oneself).
+Their work revolutionized our understanding of the theory of multiple intelligence which included both interpersonal intelligence (the capacity to understand the intentions, motivations and desires of others) and intrapersonal intelligence (the capacity to understand oneself).

 Early use of the term “emotional intelligence” is often attributed to a 1985 doctoral thesis (wish it had been mine) by Wayne Payne: A Study of Emotion: Developing Emotional Intelligence.
 Psychologists Peter Salovey and John Mayer, provided a definition for EI as: